snimu/blog/contents/tags-make-them-smart-and-safe/article.md

-# \<Tags\> make them smart, \<Tags\> make them safe
+# Separating Simulacra: \<tags\> make them smart, \<tags\> make them safe

 I've read in muliple places that including metadata about a piece of text in tags around that text improves pre-training performance of LLMs.
 But those works, as far as I know, end their training runs on raw texts so that the model can be used without tags.
 I don't understand why that should be desireable.

 In LLMs, there is a conflict between pre- and post-training: Pre-trained LLMs are simulators, but companies post-train them to be agents, which can make the LLMs worse world models but more economically useful.
-Tags resolve that conflict: just have the simulator simulate the agent by training it to behave a certain way, conditional on some tags.
+Tags resolve that conflict: just have the simulator simulate the agent by training it to behave a certain way, conditional on some tags; without losing the ability to express other simulacra given other tags as context.

 The tags allow for a **separation of simulacra**, and that separation will be much sharper and much easier to control than when training and doing inference with pure text.

 These advantages generalize to many domains: safety, continual learning, character design, and more.

 To be clear, this is an extremely speculative post, and you should take everything I say with a large grain of salt.
 I will phrase a lot my claims very strongly, but even if the claims turn out to be directionally correct, effects may be small or nonexistent.
+I also didn't do much of a literature review; most of the article was written in one go, with only light editing afterward.

 ## What exactly do I mean by tags?

 Quite simply, give the model metadata about the text it is trying to predict.
 For example. `<url>https://snimu.github.io></url>`, or `<date>2025-05-24</date>`.

-I'd make the tags themselves (`<url>`, `<data>`, ...) special tokens, which has three advantages:
+I'd make the tags themselves (`<url>`, `<date>`, ...) special tokens, which has three advantages:

 1. The tags cannot just be typed out and faked by users if you don't want that (for example, if you want to use tags to closely control model behavior in your App)
 2. If you *do* want the tags to be changeable by the users, they will have a huge impact (they were trained throughout the entirety of pre-training), giving users a great amount of control